GrahamCHill/Projection/GIT_LFS_INTEGRATION.md

 ## Docker Integration

-The CV Quality Scanner now includes Docker support for both the Python backend and the Golang backend.
+The Projection now includes Docker support for both the Python backend and the Golang backend.
 The Docker setup includes:

 - A Python backend container with Git and GitHub CLI
 - A Golang backend container with Git and Git LFS